 Across the country, feral cat populations are continuing to increase.
 Here in New Jersey, thousands of feral cats are euthanized statewide.
-This is unacceptable.
 Our community must come together to help save more lives.

 The GSARC has taken a leadership role in implementing a program proven to succeed in saving lives – Trap-Neuter-Vaccinate-Return (TNVR).
 TNVR specifically addresses the increasing feral cat population in a humane way.
 Feral cats are trapped, spayed or neutered, vaccinated and returned to the community to live in managed colonies.
-Kittens and “friendly” stray cats are put up for adoption at the GSARC, immediately reducing the population of feral cats in the community.
-Grant funding and donations support the program and significantly reduces the cost to the municipality.
+Kittens and friendly stray cats are cared for and put up for adoption at the GSARC, immediately reducing the population of feral cats in the community.

 We understand that TNVR is controversial.
-We have many years of success with TNVR Programs.
 Many people think the Trap-Remove, which really means Trap-Kill, is the only solution to deal with feral cats.
 However, Trap-Kill has been proven NOT to work, while TNVR does.

-1. Trap-Kill is more expensive for the municipality than TNVR.
-Since TNVR is funded by grants and donations, the cost to the municipality is reduced.
+1. Trap-Kill is more expensive for the municipality than TNVR and more people are willing to help with TNVR then with Trap-Kill.

-2. There are not enough animal control resources to trap all cats in a municipality.
+2. There are not enough animal control resources to trap all cats in a short time to keep up with the reproduction.
 A female cat can start having kittens at 4 months old and can have four litters in one year.
 One mating pair can regenerate the population very quickly.
-With the animal control resources available, it is impossible to trap every feral cat in a short enough time span to keep up with reproduction.
-TNVR uses teams of volunteers to humanely trap, transport and then care for the feral cats.
-More people are willing to help with TNVR than with Trap-kill.

 3. There is a “vacuum effect” where new cats fill the void due to migration from other colonies to take advantage of available food sources.
 With TNVR, the cats are released into managed colonies with registered caregivers who are the only people allowed to feed the feral cats.
 This stops late night “drive by” feeding by well-meaning individuals.
 The caregivers keep careful statistics on the population and most importantly, track the success of the TNVR for their colony.